-For over 20 years, Sipar has helped Cambodia fight illiteracy and develop school and public reading.
-An enrichment to this program has been the establishment of a publishing branch for books in khmer ten years ago.
+For over 23 years, Sipar has been helping Cambodia fight illiteracy and develop school and public reading.
+An enrichment to this program has been the establishment of a publishing branch for books in khmer 15 years ago.

 200 000 new readers among children

 Watch our video about the first 3 Library Resources Centers (LRC) set up in garment factories around Phnom Penh and Siem Reap.

 This video has been edited with the objective of facilitating the creation of new Library Resources Centers in other factories (there are over 650 in the garment industry in Cambodia).